juristr/juristr.github.com/content/blog/automatic-multi-step-code-migrations-with-nx.md

 `ng update` works fully automated, analyzing the workspace and then upgrading Angular and other Angular related packages in one go.

 While this works most of the time, it isn't ideal for large teams.
 If you work on a large repository (maybe even in a monorepo), the moment you upgrade it to the next Angular version **you're not really done**.
 At any moment in time, there are dozens of PRs open, waiting to be merged.
-Those branches _didn't run the Angular migrations_ and you'll run into merge conflicts and even dead code or wrong configuration files.
+Stopping the development during the migration isn't feasible in a real-world project.

 ## Nx Multi-step migration process